chetter14/chetter14.github.io/_posts/2024-07-15-Computer Networking, Part 2.md

 ---
 layout: post
 title: Computer Networking.
-Application Layer.
 Part 2.
 ---

 To continue the previous article, I learned about video streaming and techniques related to this - for example, the **DASH** (**D**ynamic **A**daptive **S**treaming over **H**TTP).
 The main idea is that there are many versions of videos with different qualities on the server.
 The client *dynamically (by measuring the available bandwidth) selects the appropriate version of the video* for itself.